ourworldventures/ourworld_books_OLD/books/zanzibar_cybercity/src/ourfinance/ourfinance.md

 - required licenses
 - required technology (All infrastructure and blockchain tech)
 - thrid-party processing with global fiat currencies
-- Delivery VISA, Mastercard and UnionPay services
 - auditing services & automatic tax reporting
 - facility services (office, houses for staff, ...)

-> TODO: (sacha) why is this relevant, simplification...

 ## The timing is ideal